nicopap/cuicui_layout/the_book/usage.md

 cuicui_dsl = "0.10.0"
 ```

-## Using the `dsl!` macro
+## Using the cuicui crates

 That's it!
 You are now using `cuicui_layout`, congratulations!

-Check the next two sections for actual rust code!
+Check the next chapters for actual rust code!